Meeting Time: February 24, 2021 at 4:00pm PST

 • Default_avatar

-Laura Young about 3 years ago
+Laura Young over 3 years ago

 A recent commenter wrote:"The entire argument about OUSD losing money to charter schools because of enrollment money is BS!”
 Actually, this “BS” is a fact that has been confirmed repeatedly (look up the objective third party fact-finder’s report from the strike and it is fairly common sense once you understand how school funding works).
 To break it down: Charters take money from the district while not inheriting any of the legacy costs of traditional public schools -- costs that go up as enrollment goes down.
 As a result, charter schools have higher per-pupil funding.
 This huge increase in enrollment takes even more funding from high performing public schools, many of which outperformed Aspire over the past 4 years, which then lose programs like reading and art.
 Another commenter complained about the "disappointing rhetoric of us vs them”; what they really mean is “don’t think about anyone EXCEPT us.”
 Please think about the whole community and do the right thing.